Apple long ago made real the sci-fi future of a computer on your wrist. We help you choose the right one for the present

 Today, Apple offers three models.
 All require an iPhone to function, although once set up they can be used broadly independently – particularly if you’ve a GPS model, which can remain connected to the internet when out of range of your iPhone.

-There are many older Apple Watch models, but we don’t recommend buying second hand, because a new Apple Watch SE is an excellent budget buy.
-At most, go back a single generation (Apple Watch Series 8 or Apple Watch Ultra) if you find a bargain.
+There are many older Apple Watch models, but we don’t recommend buying second hand, because a new Apple Watch SE is a solid budget buy.
+At most, go back a single generation (Apple Watch Series 9 or Apple Watch Ultra) if you find a bargain.

-Also be mindful that, in January 2024, a patent battle forced Apple to disable the Series 9/Ultra 2 blood oxygen feature in the USA.
+Also be mindful that, in January 2024, a patent battle forced Apple to disable the blood oxygen feature in the USA.
 This does not at this time affect Apple Watch in the rest of the world.

 Tight for time?
 Skip to the end for a lightning-fast overview on what to buy and when to upgrade.